Submission Instructions and

 (1) FORM: Please simply cut and paste

-ASCII* text of your story to an e-mail and send it to;
+the text of your story into an e-mail

 INCLUDE THE FOLLOWING SENTENCE AS A CUT AND PASTE ADDITION